Promoting Folk Music, Dance and Spoken Word to Western Australia in the Folk Tradition

 Acoustic Music, Dance & Spoken Word events

+Thanks to those who contribute information for this calendar.
 This calendar is a service provided by the WA Folk Federation to help promote folk events in all its variations in Western Australia.

 We are a not for profit organisation.
 If you like our calendar and associated clubs and events please consider becoming a member.